East Coast fever: Clinical signs and diagnosis

 Mortality can be up to 100%, with death occurring around 18–30 days after the initial attachment of infected ticks, because the incubation required is around 10–25 days, and the parasite spreads quickly and is rather aggressive.

 Clinical signs include fever and enlarged lymph nodes near the tick bites.

 Smears and stains can also be done to check for the parasite.
 Schizonts (meronts, or segmentors) can be found in infected lymphocytes.
 Pathology includes anorexia, dyspnea, corneal opacity, nasal discharge, frothy nasal discharge, diarrhea, pulmonary edema, leukopenia, and anemia.
 Endemic cattle given medication sometimes recover to varying degrees, or death follows due to blocked capillaries and parasites infecting the central nervous system.
 Cattle in endemic areas which survive infection become carriers.

 For diagnosis, post mortem findings are characteristic and mainly include damage to the lymphoid and respiratory systems.

 Treatment and control

 One study using the medicinal plant Peganum harmala showed it to have a lifesaving effect on cattle infected with East Coast fever.

 The classical treatment with tetracyclines (1970–1990) cannot provide efficiency more than 50%.

 Since the early 1990s, buparvaquone is used in bovine theileriosis with remarkable results (90 to 98% recovery).

-Other than the buparvaquones, other chemotherapeutic options are the parvaquones, e.g. Clexon.
+Other than buparvaquone, another chemotherapeutic options is parvaquone, e.g. Clexon.
 Halofuginone lactate has also been shown to have an 80.5% efficacy against Theirelia parva parva infections.
 The ultimate factor that causes death is pulmonary edema.

 In May 2010, a vaccine to protect cattle against East Coast fever reportedly had been approved and registered by the governments of Kenya, Malawi and Tanzania.
 This consists of cryopreserved sporozoites from crushed ticks, but it is expensive and can cause disease.